semgrep/semgrep/doc/README.md

 ```

 At this point we can test our installation, but cannot run any analysis yet
-because we don't have an accompanying `semgrep-core`:
+because we don't have the accompanying OCaml binaries:

 ```
 $ python -m semgrep -h